-It typically grows to 6' tall.
+(LATIN: HAMAMELIS VERNALIS) It typically grows to 6' tall.
 Flowers in axillary clusters appear in mid to late winter prior to the emergence of the foliage in a variety of colors ranging from pale yellow to dark reddish purple.
-Each flower has four, narrow, ribbon-like, curled and crinkled petals that are usually red at the base transitioning to copper orange at the tip.
 Ovate-rounded leaves emerge light green with reddish-bronze tints in spring, but quickly mature to medium to dark green.
-Easily grown in average, medium moisture, and well-drained soils.
 A golden yellow fall color.
 Full sun to part shade Zone 4-8